-Moldova, a small Eastern European country tucked between Ukraine and Romania, is one of Europe’s most overlooked destinations.
+Moldova, a small, land-locked Eastern European country tucked between Ukraine and Romania, is one of Europe’s most overlooked destinations.
 It sees just over 300,000 visitors each year and is one of the least visited destinations in the world.
 Compared to European hotspots like Spain and France, which see over 80 million international visitors each year, Moldova is relatively untouched and undiscovered.

 Table of Contents